 State Fair Community College offers a one-year program to become a licensed practical nurse.
 From this program, it’s possible to transition into an associate program during a second year, which gives students the option to become registered nurses.
 The certificate in practice nursing consists of 55.5 credit hours.

 Pike-Lincoln Technical Center offers an LPN program that can be completed in just 11 months.
 The program starts in August and finishes in July the following year.
 Graduates may take the NCLEX-PN examination.
 The school offers support with placement following licensing.

 North Central Missouri College offers a PN program that takes just 11 months to complete.
-The program consists of class, labs and clinical studies, so students can move on to get their certifications.
+The program consists of classes, labs, and clinical studies, so students can move on to get their certifications.
 The PN program is approved by the Missouri State Board of Nursing.

 Mineral Area College offers a practical nursing program consisting of 61 credit hours.
 There are two program options, A and B, which can both be completed within three semesters.

 State Technical College of Missouri